Eugene Fama: Efficient market hypothesis

-Fama–French three-factor model
+Fama–French factor models

-In recent decades, Fama has continued to write influential papers, most of which have been co-written with Kenneth French, that challenge the validity of the Capital Asset Pricing Model (CAPM), which posits that a stock's beta alone should explain its average return.
+In recent decades, Fama has continued to write influential papers, often co-written with Kenneth French, that challenge the validity of the CAPM, which posits that a stock's beta ($\beta$) alone should explain its average return.
 These papers describe two factors in addition to a stock's market beta which can explain differences in stock returns: market capitalization and relative price.
-They also offer evidence that a variety of patterns in average returns, often labeled as "anomalies" in past work, can be explained with their Fama–French three-factor model.
+They offer evidence that a variety of patterns in average returns, often labeled as "anomalies" in past work, can be explained with their three-factor model.
+The three-factor model used returns on the market, value (measured using book value of equity-to-market value of equity), and size (market cap) to explain portfolio returns.
 The model introduced in this 1993 article rapidly became a standard benchmark in academic papers for evaluating portfolio performance.

-The three factor model used returns on the market, value (measured using book value of equity-to-market value of equity), and size (market cap) to explain portfolio returns.
-In 2015, they added two more factors, a profitability factor and an investment factor, to create a five-factor model.
+The initial Three-Factor model is expressed as: